+This is an examination of your large bowel (colon) through your back passage.
 A colonoscopy is a very accurate way of looking at the lining of your large bowel, to establish whether there is any disease present.
 The instrument used is called a colonoscope (scope) and it is flexible.
-The scope has a light which is shone onto the lining of your bowel.
+The colonoscope has a light which is shone onto the lining of your bowel.
 It also has a very small camera which sends a live image to a screen where it is viewed by the endoscopist.

 During the examination the endoscopist may need to take some small tissue samples, called biopsies; this is painless.
 The samples will be looked at under a microscope in our laboratories.

-The tissue sample and associated clinical information will be kept and may be used for teaching purposes and for research aimed at improving diagnosis and treatment of bowel diseases.
+The tissue sample and associated clinical information will be kept and may be used for teaching purposes and for research aimed at improving diagnosis and treatment of lower gastrointestinal diseases.
 This may benefit other patients in the future.
-If you do not wish us to keep the tissue sample for this purpose please tick the appropriate boxes on the consent form.
-If you have any further questions or concerns, please ask the endoscopist before signing the consent form.
-Images from the colonoscopy will be kept in your health record.
+If you do not wish us to keep the tissue samples for this purpose or have any questions or concerns, please ask the endoscopist before signing the consent form.
+Images from the colon will be kept in your health record.

-Why do I need a colonoscopy?
+Why do I need to have a gastroscopy and colonoscopy?